oceanumeric/oceanumeric.github.io/docs/_math/probabilistic-thinking2.md

 </div>

-## Example 7: Bernstein Inequality
+## Example 7: Hoeffding’s inequality

 Suppose that $Z$ has a finite mean and that $\mathbb{P}(Z \geq 0)=1$.
 Then, for any $\epsilon>0$,
 $$